-- Lemonade – there are several companies that make lemonades in bottles, they are sweet, sparkly and come in different flavors.
+- Lemonade – several companies that make lemonades in bottles, they are sweet, sparkly, and come in different flavors.
 Tarragon and pear are local favorites.
 However, I love Laghidze Water’s lemonade, the original company that I used to drink when I was a kid.
 It’s not bottled, so the best place to try them is at the following cafes: Puri Guliani, Stamba, and Laghidze Water itself.

 Georgia travel tips: Do’s and don’ts in Georgia

 Georgians are recognized as a hospitable nation, where a guest is “a gift from God”.
 Therefore, Georgians pay a special interest no matter if you are is a local or a foreigner.
 When you meet a Georgian and engage in a friendly conversation, don’t be surprised if he/she invites you to a family dinner.
 You can accept or kindly reject and if you decide to go, make sure to go hungry; the host will insist on eating every dish on the table and drinking as much wine as you can stomach.

 The country is still a bit conservative when it comes to dressing and behavior etiquette.
 Avoid bringing very short skirts/dresses or see-through clothes; you won’t be punished but will attract a staring eye.

 Females should wear a headscarf to cover a head and shoulders when entering churches and monasteries.
 Ideally, wear an up-to-knee skirt or a dress.
 Some churches provide scarfs at the entrance, but having your own is better.
 Men can wear normal t-shirts and pants in churches, no strict rule applies here.
 Ideally, avoid shorts and tank tops.
 Do note that these rules are stern in monasteries outside the major cities.